SnickerdoodleLabs/protocol/packages/contracts/docs/token/Vester.md

 # Vester

-Use this contract with OpenZepplin ERC-20 contracts that are used for voting
+Use this contract with OpenZeppelin ERC-20 contracts that are used for voting

 _Minimalist implementation of a ERC-20 token vesting contract